-This recipe was trialed and posted by Paul England of Cookies, Etc and Just Baking.
+This chewy date-nut bars recipe was trialed and posted by Paul England of Cookies, Etc and Just Baking.
 He swears that the title is more than deceiving.
 The bars are much more decadent than the “date” focus implies.
 This recipe originated from The King Arthur Flour Cookie Companion: The Essential Cookie Cookbook.

 - Bake the bars for 18 to 22 minutes.
 They are done when they are golden brown and the top of the bars is shiny.
 Since we want chewy bars, not crunchy, the center should be slightly wet when a toothpick or tester is inserted into the middle.
 Overbaking will dry these bars out making them crunchy.

 - Dust the tops with powdered sugar.